Foster Preservation Society

 The Highpointers Club at one time considered Jerimoth Hill to be the most inaccessible highpoint in all of the 50 states due to the fact that the only access was across private property.
 While previous owners were unwilling to allow hikers to cross their property to reach the "summit," the current owners allow hikers so long as they respect the land and their privacy.
 So the next time you are in Foster, climb Jerimoth Hill, and become a "Highpointer."

-This book is part of a series of books surveying the historical aspects of every Rhode Island City and Town.
-These surveys were conducted over a number of years by the Rhode Island Historical Preservation and Heritage Commission (RIHP&HC), the survey of Foster shown on the left was originally published in 1982.
+The book on the left is part of a series of books surveying the historical aspects of every Rhode Island City and Town.
+These surveys were conducted over a number of years by the Rhode Island Historical Preservation and Heritage Commission (RIHP&HC), the survey of Foster shown above was originally published in 1982.
 To access this book on the RIHP&HC webpage simply click on the photo of the book.
 Once you reach the their webpage, scroll down under the "List of Publications" heading and click on "Foster."

 Looking Out Our Office Window